-Since our visit, the Deluxe Double with Jacuzzi, Suite Chateau Angelus and Suite Margaux have been added, all promising high style and indoor or outdoor Jacuzzis.
+Since our visit, the Jacuzzi Terrace Suites and a Presidential Suite have been added, promising high style, private terraces and outdoor Jacuzzis.

 The hotel’s breakfast (not included in the room rate) is among the best we’ve ever had - and we’ve eaten a few!
 The orange juice was freshly squeezed (a definite brownie point in our book) and the fruit salad, bread and croissants were freshly made.
 You can also enjoy muesli, yoghurts, hams and cheeses, even pastel-coloured macaroons and canelés (Bordeaux’s signature madeleines).
 If you want them, there’s cooked ham and scrambled eggs to set you up for the day, and at weekends you can turn your breakfast into a full-blown brunch with champagne and smoked salmon at any time before 2.30pm.
 Eat in your room, in the breakfast room or in the conservatory, or head outside to the leafy terrace.

 The hotel’s wine bar has a list of local labels carefully chosen by the sommelier, plus a range of quiches, cheese and charcuterie plates, ice creams and cakes.